numbats/spiderorchid/README.md

   given IDs.
 - `fetch_orcid`: Retrieves publication details from ORCID given IDs.
 - `fetch_doi`: Retrieves publication details given DOIS.
+- `fetch_pure`: Retrieves publication details from PURE for specific years.
 - `fetch_cran`: Searches for CRAN packages by an author’s name and returns relevant package information such as the number of downloads and last update date.